5

 Mark Teel, October 2008

 Lassetter’s Den opened in about 1968.
-It was owned by BC Lions quarterback Bill Lassetter and some partners, including Mr. D’Alfonso who lived nearby and whose son Joe worked the bar and later, after it lost its crowds, managed it.
+It was owned by BC Lions halfback/running back Bill Lassetter and some partners, including Mr. D’Alfonso who lived nearby and whose son Joe worked the bar and later, after it lost its crowds, managed it.

 At first it was fabulously successful, largely due to the fact that no one asked patrons for any proof they were of drinking age, which at that time was 21.
 Under-agers flooded the place, many coming from the neighbourhoods of Gladstone, Templeton and Vancouver Tech high schools.
 It had a lot of seating capacity and was, at first, packed tightly, and completely sold out some nights.